BECOME A PARTNER

 One great way to organise cheap international payments is through a digital wallet.
 This allows you to organise international transfers in a few clicks and send money to countries all over the world.
-Lano offers a wallet solution, allowing you to pay contractors in more than 150 countries and in more than 50 currencies.
-Local payments are free, and exchange rates for cross-border payments are up to 2% lower than traditional banks.
+Lano offers a wallet solution, allowing you to pay contractors in more than 170 countries and in 28 different currencies.
+Local payments are free, and exchange rates for cross-border payments are up to 3% lower than traditional banks.

 Alright, now it’s time to get out that bottle of champagne again and recap what we learned so far: International freelancers are a great way to scale your business while benefiting from experienced talent from all over the world.
 But before you hire global contractors, you should look into local labor and tax laws and make sure you comply with whatever regulations might be in place at the country of residence of your new talent.

 In addition to that, it always pays off to have a formal agreement in place to set clear boundaries and expectations around your partnership, while also regulating payment and tax details.
 Finally, you should look into appropriate and country-specific hourly rates for your freelancers, and find a simple and low-priced option such as the Lano wallet to complete international payments.

 Sign up for our monthly newsletter and get regular updates on new products, integrations, and partners.
 Stay up to date with our blog, podcast, industry news, and many more resources.